BhathiyaPrasad/simple-todo-list/readme.md

 used languages are html, javascript, css

-in html we mainly use input tag
+In HTML we mainly use input tag